dykyi-roman/book-summary/ddd-eric-evans.md

 A developer who writes a code must understand why the model is so important.
 Otherwise, this model will not be usable.
 If developers do not understand that with a change a code must change a model - refactoring make worse model.
 The goal ideo of the model - this is help developers.
 DDD with the help of the model - resolve a tasks using a processing of the knowledge bases on the unique language.

+# <h1>Domain modeling components</h1>

+## <a name="Module"><h2>Module</h2></a>
+Modules need to develop as well as project classes.
+They also need to be refactoring.
+The names for the modules must be from the model domain.
+Module separation is useful for developers.
+It makes it possible to work with the module-code as with the box without deep into details of the realisation